-The Calculation Agent will, among other things, determine whether the Contingent Interest Payment is payable on any Contingent Interest Payment Date, whether a Barrier Event has occurred and any Payment at Maturity on the Notes.
-We will serve as the Calculation Agent but may appoint a different Calculation Agent after the Issue Date without notice to you.
-The Calculation Agent will exercise its judgment when performing its functions and may have a conflict of interest if it needs to make certain decisions.
-For example, the Calculation Agent may have to determine whether a market disruption event affecting a Reference Asset has occurred.
-This determination may, in turn, depend on the Calculation Agent's judgment whether the event has materially interfered with our ability or the ability of one of our affiliates to unwind our hedge positions.
-Because this determination by the Calculation Agent will affect any payment on the Notes, the Calculation Agent may have a conflict of interest if it needs to make a determination of this kind.
-For additional information as to the Calculation Agent's role, see "General Terms of the Notes-Role of Calculation Agent" in the product prospectus supplement.
+The Calculation Agent will, among other things, determine the amounts payable on the Notes.
+We will serve as the Calculation Agent and may appoint a different Calculation Agent after the Issue Date without notice to you.
+The Calculation Agent will exercise its judgment when performing its functions.
+For example, the Calculation Agent may have to determine whether a market disruption event affecting a Reference Asset has occurred, which may, in turn, depend on the Calculation Agent's judgment as to whether the event has materially interfered with our ability or the ability of one of our affiliates to unwind our hedge positions.
+Because this determination by the Calculation Agent may affect the amounts payable on the Notes, the Calculation Agent may have a conflict of interest if it needs to make a determination of this kind.
+For additional information on the Calculation Agent's role, see "General Terms of the Notes - Role of Calculation Agent" in the product prospectus supplement.